QR Code Explained

 QR can directly encode accented and diacritic characters like german umlauts.
 Sample code encodes "ÄÖÜäöü":

-This code has been verified to scan properly on Mac and Windows PCs.
+All codes have been verified to scan properly on Mac and Windows PCs and various smartphones.
 Check the settings of your scanner if the scan result is different or if the code doesn't scan at all.

 Common problems when scanning QR with non-ASCII data:

 On iOS, the built-in "Camera" app can natively scan QR codes.
 On Android smartphones variety of barcode reader apps support reading QR, search the respective App Store.
 Our suggestion is the free Zxing Barcode Reader which reads QR and many other 2D and linear barcodes.

 Create QR Codes with Logos, Icons in Photoshop